-Infectious diseases often occur using the fecal oral route: faeces --> flies --> food --> mouth
+Infectious diseases often occur using the fecal oral route: faeces --> flies --> food --> mouth minated water, nds or equipment, of for vegetables.
+Latrine with cap Water Feces Land Flies Hand washing

 It can also happen when watering plants (where the edible part is not under the surface) with water that was contaminated by human sewage/faeces or with animal manure.